jamedeus/plant-tracker/README.md

 The other database env vars do not need to be set, they will default to the values in the docker-compose above.
 See [settings.py](backend/backend/settings.py) for all database environment variables.

+#### Django debug toolbar

+[Django debug toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/index.html) can be enabled by setting the `SHOW_DEBUG_TOOLBAR` env var to any value (this can be done in `.env` for convenience).
+This can be useful for debugging SQL queries.
+The development server needs to be run with the `--nothreading` arg while this is enabled.

+#### Caching

+This project uses caching extensively to avoid building large context objects multiple times (see [here](backend/plant_tracker/cache_documentation.md) for all cache names).
+These can break during development if the syntax of a context object changes.
+Run `redis-cli flushall` to clear all old caches after making changes.

 ### Full development server setup

 The production setup requires a celery worker to handle async tasks and redis as a message queue.